Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 Lanz looked at her, brought his hands up, to cut her uncertainty off by reverberating her feelings, "Yeah, just a hunch.
 Right?"
 Then, he turned and questioned, "Something wrong?"

 "Not at all.
 Then...
 I-I guess... that leaves me with her."
 Eunie, in the distance, was stretching, perhaps she just woke up.
 Noah and Mio were chatting in the distance, Riku tries to wake Manana up.
-Belongings lay down on the ground, with Taion's kettle{{footnote: This looked like the modern electric kettle they offered usually at hotels in some countries that writer went before, like Malaysia.}} on one table, a white bottle, presumably holding tea, on another.
+Belongings lay down on the ground, with Taion's kettle{{footnote: This looked like the modern electric kettle they offered usually at hotels in some countries that translator went before, like Malaysia.}} on one table, a white bottle, presumably holding tea, on another.
 With a sigh, he shook his head, "I envy you, I really do."

 Lanz prompted: "Aw, what're you moaning about now?"